Sanrenmu 7010 Review

 Blade and Edge Integrity

 This Sanrenmu has a long and very shallow angle hollow grind.
-In cutting tomatoes and other soft things, this very narrow initial edge is very appreciated.
+This narrow initial edge is appreciated in cutting tomatoes and other soft things.
 The stiff and thicker spine of the blade backs it up in heavier tasks.
 The edge angle is also pretty shallow, making for great cutting feel and apparent edge "sharpness," but requiring more frequent sharpening.
-The blade geometry (deep hollow grind, with a very thin leading edge) feels familiar and not unlike our Editors' Choice selection.
+The blade geometry (deep hollow grind, with a thin leading edge) feels familiar and not unlike our Editors' Choice selection.

 The pocket clip is secure but gives it up when needed.
 The orientation of the pocket clip deserves mention.
-It is configured for only right hand, tip-down carry.
-If a manufacturer has to commit to one (and they don't.
-Many knives come with the option to move the pocket clip around.
-In some cases, allowing four different configurations) pocket clip orientation, this one is interesting.
-Right-hand access makes sense.
+It is configured for only right-hand, tip-down carry.
+Many knives come with the option to move the pocket clip around, allowing for up to four different configurations.
+Right-hand access makes sense if a manufacturer has to commit to one pocket clip orientation.
 About 75-90% of the world's population is right handed.
 While preference for tip-up or tip-down pocket knife carry isn't as well studied, our test team definitely prefers tip-up orientation.
-We wish that Sanrenmu, if they really had to commit to one configuration, had committed to right-hand tip-up carry.
+We wish that Sanrenmu, if they had to commit to one configuration, had committed to right-hand tip-up carry.
 Otherwise, it works just fine.

 Most edges and faces of the Sanrenmu are beveled and smoothed.
 This saves wear and tear and snagging on your pants and purse pockets.
 The exception is the thumb studs.
 Both stick out past the handle and have machined "traction" rings with square edges.
 These protrusions, when carrying, can and do snag and accelerate wear to the fabric around it.
-It isn't the worst, but it isn't a non-issue.
+It isn't the worst out of all the knives we tested, but it isn't a non-issue.

 First impressions usually tell more about the construction quality of a knife than you would believe.
 We like to hand a knife to someone that knows little to nothing about pocket knives.
 Their impressions are remarkably consistent with our deeper dive and our ongoing testing and use.
 The Sanrenmu holds up in both instances.
 While "feel" is subjective and memory is imperfect, we are reasonably confident that the main pivot has lost no tension or smoothness in our months of use.
 None of the mechanisms have developed any play.